craigbuckler/rooftrain/src/pages/roof-training-courses/solar-installation-roof-awareness.md

 ## Training course dates and venue

 Roofing courses are held at our [dedicated roof training centre in Exeter, Devon]([root]about-us/roof-training-centre/).
-A mobile on-site roof training facility is also available.
 Training dates and course durations are flexible and can be adapted for your circumstances.
 Please [contact us]([root]contact-us/) for more information.